-There was this sweet, furry husky mix who was being super patient while a Daschund literally jumped on and off her back, barking at us.
-We met her and she was so sweet, letting us handle her, gazing at us with her sweet brown eyes.
+There was this sweet, furry husky mix who was being super patient while a daschund literally jumped on and off her back, barking at us.
+We met the husky, and she was so sweet, letting us handle her, gazing at us with her sweet brown eyes.
 She was so skinny, and the volunteers told us when we were about to leave that she was so patient with the other dogs that they were always able to put other dogs in with her, which was a good thing because she had been in for nearly six months.
 As I looked back through the porthole window at the door, there she was, sending love rays through her eyes while the Daschund ate all the food.

 The shelter manager chose that moment to tell us we could take her for a sleepover on a ‘trial’ basis.
 As she cuddled up in my lap in the car, I realized that this skinny little pup with mange would not be going back.
 When we introduced her to the gang that week, it was determined that she was the first pup taken from the aforementioned litter.
 She had been given to a family with 3 young children whose father came home from between commercial fishing seasons to take the dog to the shelter.
 Suddenly the apprehensions she had with brooms, bearded men & children made so much sense.
-I don’t know how anyone could reject her, or leave the pound without her, but I’m selfishly glad they did.
+I don’t know how anyone could reject her or leave the pound without her, but I’m selfishly glad they did.

 WR: Where is Lupe from?

-Liz: Lupe was born on East End Road near the Kilcher Homestead (featured on Discovery’s ‘Alaska: the last frontier” show.
+Liz: Lupe was born on East End Road near the Kilcher Homestead (featured on Discovery’s ‘Alaska: The Last Frontier” show.
 The shelter (in Homer, Alaska) told us her name was Sitka, but there were already a bunch of other dogs in town that we knew with that name, and clearly she was ready for a new chapter in her life.
-She had very distinct markings on her chest which reminded me of the iconic catholic image of Juan Diego holding the shroud of Guadalupe, and at the time my Catholic parents were urging that my engagement be short.
+She had very distinct markings on her chest, which reminded me of the iconic catholic image of Juan Diego holding the shroud of Guadalupe, and at the time, my Catholic parents were urging that my engagement be short.
 The name Lupe seemed appropriate, even before we realized that her brother was Pedro.

 WR: What was the most difficult time you and Lupe went through together?